Family grieves loss of 'cheeky, perfect' seven-year-old boy

 RYAN Pringle was doing what he loved when his short life ended just two days after Christmas.

-The seven-year-old from Helidon took "every chance he could get" to ride shotgun in the truck beside his truck driver father Ben Pringle.
+The seven-year-old from Helidon in Queensland took "every chance he could get" to ride shotgun in the truck beside his truck driver father Ben Pringle.

 Ryan's love for trucks is now just one of the quirks his parents Ben and Bec Pringle remember about the Year 2 student as they find a way to live without their "perfect" boy.